Award-Winning

 GRAHAM FYSH is a writer based in Seattle, Washington.

-company, LifeTime Creations, providing writing, editing, layout and
+He runs his own company, LifeTime Creations, providing writing, editing, layout and publishing services for newspapers, magazines and newsletters.

-He has a B.A. degree from the University of Cape Town, an M.S. degree in
+He has a B.A. degree from the University of Cape Town, an M.S. degree in journalism (with honors) from Columbia University and an M.A. degree from the University of Washington.

 South African-born